 Evacuate and restrict the area to emergency response individuals.
 Priorities would include treatment and removal of injured employees, and fighting the fire.
-After theses activities are completed, the radiation safety officer should evaluate the condition of source containers involved in the fire.
+After theses activities are completed, the RSO should evaluate the condition of source containers involved in the fire.

-- Assume that some of the lead shielding has melted. - Survey the damaged source container and compare results with initial installation survey. - Examine the source container environment for any damage to the mounting structure (bolts, brackets) replacement of insulation or cooling system if such was supplied. - Leak test the source container for removable contamination. - Check the shutter mechanism for proper function. - If the survey results indicate an elevated radiation field: - Rope and post the area at 20 μ Sv/hr (2 mrem/hr). - Record names of all personnel who may have been in the restricted area. - Contact Endress+Hauser or a specifically licensed individual for further assistance.
+- If the source container is not rated "fire proof," assume that some of the lead shielding has me. - Survey the damaged source container and compare results with initial installation survey. - Check the shutter mechanism for proper function. - Leak test the source container for removable contamination. - Examine the source container environment for any damage to the mounting structure (bolts, brackets) replacement of insulation or cooling system if such was supplied. - If the survey results indicate an elevated radiation field: - Rope and post the area at 20 $\mu Sv/hr$ (2 mrem/hr). - Record names of all personnel who may have been in the restricted area. - Contact Endress+Hauser or a specifically licensed individual for further assistance.